Bathing and Moisturizing for Atopic Dermatitis

 General bathing and moisturizing guidelines for people with atopic dermatitis are as follows:

-- Soak in clean, lukewarm water for 3 to 5 minutes.
+- Soak in clean, lukewarm water for about 10 minutes.
 The skin will retain its natural oils.
 Losing the natural oils makes the skin drier.
 You may shower when atopic dermatitis is under control or when an outbreak is mild.

 - Avoid washing with soap during every bath.
 When soap is needed, use a gentle, nondrying product, such as Aveeno, Dove, Basis, or Neutrogena.
 Use soap regularly only on the underarms, groin, and feet, rinsing immediately afterwards.
-Don't let children who have atopic dermatitis sit in soapy water.
+Use soap or shampoo at the end so that you aren't sitting in soapy water.

 - Avoid adding bath oils to the bath water.